 Finland was under Swedish control for over 600 years until 1809, when it became a Russian Grand Duchy.
 In 1917, Finland achieved its independence.
 Despite several wars and conflicts, Finland has experienced mainly voluntary and economic emigration.
 Significant immigration occurred only between 1890 and World War II, and again after 1990.
 During both periods, the country has received both labour and asylum immigrants.

 The first historical wave of voluntary emigration occurred in the 17th century, when hundreds of Finns, along with Swedes, established colonies in what later became the US state of Delaware.
-Later, the majority of Finnish emigrants settled in the US, Canada, Australia, and in Finland’s neighbours: Russia, Sweden, and Norway.
+Later, the majority of Finnish emigrants settled in the US, Canada, Australia, and Finland’s neighbours: Russia, Sweden, and Norway.

 Of the total of one million Finns who emigrated before World War II, about 500,000 went to North America.
 Finnish immigration to the US – particularly to the Great Lakes area, California, and the Northeast – peaked between 1899 and 1913.
 Between 1920 and World War II, most Finnish emigrants headed for Canada, mainly because the US tightened its immigration rules.